 - Lost Wages: If you’re unable to work after an accident due to your injuries, you can receive compensation for your lost wages.

 - Lost Earning Capacity: If your injuries result in a long-term or permanent disability preventing you from returning to work or excelling in your career, you can include those losses in a demand for settlement or request for compensation.

-Your personal injury lawyer can take care of all pre-litigation research necessary to support your claim.
-Your lawyer can research applicable statutory laws and case law or other incidents or accidents that have similar facts to your case that a court already ruled on.
+Your personal injury lawyer in Miami Lakes can take care of all pre-litigation research necessary to support your claim.
+Your local lawyer can research applicable statutory laws and case law or other incidents or accidents that have similar facts to your case that a court already ruled on.
 The rulings in those cases can support a comparable outcome in your case.

 Filing a Complaint

 After finalizing all pre-litigation research, your lawyer can draft and file a complaint on your behalf in the relevant Miami Lakes, Florida court, or the court with jurisdiction or standing to hear your case.
 A complaint lays out the facts of your case, including what happened, who was at fault, your injuries, and the amount of damages you’re entitled to.
 Your lawyer can calculate the damages you’re entitled to recover based on the extent of your injuries and all costs you incurred due to the accident.

 After you or your lawyer file the complaint, the defendant (negligent party) will either respond with a counterclaim or an answer.
 The case then proceeds to the discovery phase, which involves gathering all relevant evidence each party needs to support their allegations.

 Throughout the litigation, lawyers for the plaintiff and defendant file pre-trial motions on their respective client’s behalf to resolve any issues before trial.
 Your personal injury lawyer in Miami Lakes can evaluate all claims and defenses raised in a motion and respond accordingly or defend your interests to the judge at a hearing.